Last Updated:

 Preschool children and adolescents

-The immunisations at four and 11 years of age are important to boost protection against whooping cough during the years at school.
+The immunisations at ages 4 years and 11 years are important to boost protection against whooping cough during the years at school.

 Adults